heimrichhannot/contao-pwa-bundle/README.md

     privateKey: "W0qtmwq0aB47Swmid0uDZyW945p9b5bgv_WmfsmsRHw"
 ```

+## Usage

+### Regenerate files
+You can regenerate all your manifest and service worker files at once from the Pwa Control (Contao Backend -> System -> PWA Configuration -> Control -> Files -> Rebuild files)

 ## Developers

 ### JS Event

 To support custom controlls, there are events and event listeners that can be used.
+All events are dispatched and listen to on `document`.

 #### Events